urnathan/libcody/README.md

 * Link-time compilations

+* C++20 entrypoints &mdash; std:string_view would be nice

-<a name="1">1</a>: or a small town in Wyoming <a name="2">2</a>: this
+<a name="1">1</a>: or a small town in Wyoming

-describes one common implementation technique.
+<a name="2">2</a>: this describes one common implementation technique.
 The std itself doesn't require such serializations, but the ability to create them is kind of the point.
 Also, 'compiler' is used where we mean any consumer of a module, and 'build system' where we mean any producer of a module.